 Overview

-Liquid Instruments’ Cloud Compile tool enables users to design customer code and features for implementation on the Moku:Pro platform.
-Compared to CPI and application specific integrated circuits (ASIC) based DSP approaches, FPGA platforms provide near ASIC-level latency and performance with being software programmable more like a traditional CPU.
+The Moku Cloud Compile tool enables you to design custom processing and features for implementation on Moku platforms.
+Compared to CPU and application specific integrated circuits (ASIC) based DSP approaches, FPGA platforms provide near ASIC-level latency and performance while still being software programmable, more like a traditional CPU.

-While there are many software languages that can be employed to write software for CPU based designs, and these languages are widely taught and used; FPGA programming is limited to VHDL or Verilog and these have a steep learning curve and the tools are typically costly.
-Also, the platforms available for deploying VHDL code are limited to evaluation boards from FPGA vendors or a variety of limited functionality, open source hardware boards.
+While there are many widely used software languages that can be employed to write software for CPU based designs, FPGA programming is generally limited to VHDL or Verilog.
+These typically require a large and complex local toolchain installation.
+The platforms available for deploying VHDL code are usually limited to evaluation boards from FPGA vendors or a variety of limited functionality, open-source hardware boards.
+Moku Cloud Compile provides an integrated, cloud based VHDL compiler and combines with the reliability of Moku hardware.

-Moku:Pro combined with Moku Cloud Compile address the need for a high performance laboratory instrument with research grade hardware, combined with the ability to deploy custom VHDL without the overhead of a large suite of HDL compile, synthesize and route software.
-MCC compiles the users’ customer VHDL in the cloud and delivers a bitstream over the internet, ready to deploy to any MCC enabled Moku:Pro
+Moku:Pro with Moku Cloud Compile addresses the need for a high-performance laboratory instrument with research-grade hardware and custom processing without the overhead of traditional FPGA design software.
+MCC compiles your custom VHDL in the cloud and delivers a package ready to deploy to any MCC-enabled Moku.

-It is the Cloud Compile instrument, which here occupies slot 4 in Figure 2 into which we can deploy the user’s compiled VHDL code.
-MiM thus enables users’ VHDL to interact with the Moku instruments.
+It is the Moku Cloud Compile instrument, which occupies Slot 4 in Figure 2, where you can deploy your compiled designs.
+MiM thus enables your designs to interact with the Moku instruments in addition to the ADC and DAC inputs and outputs.

-Figure 2: MiM built with Cloud Compile slot
+Figure 3: MiM built with Moku Cloud Compile slot

-Before we can compile or deploy code to a Moku, we need an online account.
+Before you can compile or deploy code to a Moku, you need an online account.
 This is a simple process:

-- First time users will need to select “Sign up”
+• If you’re a first time user, you will need to select “Sign up”

-- Existing new users can login by username or email address, then entering their password
+• If you’re an existing user, you can login by username or email address, then enter your password

-- Before our first VHDL example, we will configure the devices; select the Devices tab and configure as shown in Figure 4. choose a convenient name and then select Hardware version, Firmware version and No. of slots as shown.
+Before you write your first VHDL example, you should configure a device to target.
+Select the Devices tab and configure as shown in Figure 5.
+Choose a convenient name and then select Hardware version, Firmware version and No. of slots as shown.
+You can determine the firmware version of your Moku via the desktop app (right-click on the Moku icon -> device info) or on the iPad app (touch and hold the Moku icon at the “Select your device” screen).

 Enter the VHDL code

-Now that your Cloud Compile account is setup and you are familiar with the interface, we will write, compile and deploy the most basic instrument.
-Our very basic first instrument will simply take the Cloud Compiler slots’ input signals and connect them to the outputs.
+Now that your Moku Cloud Compile (MCC) account is set up and you are familiar with the interface, you will write, compile, and deploy the most basic instrument.
+Your simple first instrument will simply take the Moku Cloud Compile slot’s input signals and connect them directly to the outputs.

 architecture Behavioural of CustomWrapper is